 Leave the flowery language at home

-It can be tempting to use all the flowery language in your repertoire to represent your brand, but the truth of the matter is, adjectives can be a copywriter’s worst nightmare.
+It can be tempting to use all the flowery language in your repertoire to represent your brand, but the truth of the matter is, adjectives can be a nightmare and you might want to use the services of a copywriting agency to help you.
 In 2018 we need to be picky about our word choices and choose the right adjectives that will make your copy memorable and persuasive.

 A great tip going forward is if you can get your message across without using adjectives at all, then leave them out.
 It will make your copy straightforward and easy to understand.